DashMoney/DashShoutOutVersion1/README.md

 You can verify in the package.json file

+#### Additional Requirements

++ Dash Testnet Platform must be operational, [https://dash-testnet.freshstatus.io/](https://dash-testnet.freshstatus.io/)
++ If Testnet Platform state was wiped, the data contract, included in this repo, must be re-established for operation.

 ## Install

 + Ensure you have node 16 installed, node 18 will not work.